English Literature with Film Studies BA (Hons) – 2019 entry

 - University of Sydney

 - Universidade de São Paulo

-In addition to the amazing time you will have, you will be exposed to new cultures, practices and approaches that should strengthen your academic performance for the successful continuation of your studies.
-This will also enhance your employment opportunities and add a bonus on your CV.
+In addition to the amazing time you will have, you will be exposed to new cultures, practices and approaches that will strengthen your academic performance for the successful continuation of your studies.
+This will also enhance your employment opportunities and add a bonus to your CV.